A bottle of vitamin D supplements

 Will Vitamin D Help My Chronic Hives?

-Scientists have discovered a possible connection between vitamin D and allergy-related diseases like asthma and eczema.
-But is vitamin D also involved in how chronic hives develop and how you can treat them?
+Scientists have discovered a possible connection between vitamin D and allergy-related diseases like asthma and eczema (atopic dermatitis).
+If you live with chronic hives, you may wonder if there is also a connection between vitamin D and your hives.

 When you have chronic hives, white blood cells called mast cells release histamine and other chemicals.
-This process causes inflammation that results in the welts and painful swelling of hives.
+This process causes inflammation that results in the welts and painful swelling of hives.1,2

 The link between vitamin D and chronic hives